HL7/nhsn-dqm/input/pagecontent/specification.md

 #### Must Support ###

 The following rules regarding Must Support elements apply to all Profiles in this guide.
-Profiles in this guide that are derived from US Core 6.1.0 **SHALL** follow Must Support requirements from US Core in addittion to the rules below.<!--The Must Support definitions are not inherited from other IGs, even for profiles in this guide derived from another guide.-->
+Profiles in this guide that are derived from US Core 6.1.0 **SHALL** follow Must Support requirements from US Core in addittion to the rules below.

 Sender: